Schach Sonnenuntergang Skate Boarder Salzburg Marien Platz Donner Kabob Smart Kaefer

 Useful Sites for Finding an Internship or Job with a German or German-American Company on Your Own

-• germany-info.org Do a search for "internships" to find lots of announcements for specific internship opportunities.
-The site also has a very informative section for students interested in study abroad etc.
+• germany-info.org Try a search for “internships” to find lots of announcements for specific internship opportunities.
+The site

 • Escape Artist This site is a goldmine of information for anyone wanting to live and/or work abroad.
 The site identifies its intended audience as: "Escaping Americans ~ Expatriates ~ Overseas Job Seekers ~ Tax Exiles ~ Adventurers & Freedom Seekers"

-• Priceline Name your own price--save up to 40%.
+• Priceline Name your own price–save up to 40%.
 You choose the date but not the time, if an airline agrees your credit card is billed, and you are permitted only one bid per route.
 This is the one Captain Kirk recommends